maelvalais/sublime_autotools/README.md

     npm start

 Using `npm start`, the `.YAML-tmLanguage` files are automatically built into `.tmLanguage` and `.JSON-tmLanguage`.
 Whenever you change the YAML files, it will rebuild the JSON and YAML files.
 Then do ⇧⌘P and `Reload Window` to observe the changes on a m4/Makefile/Makefile.am file.

+I chose to convert from JSON to YAML for three reasons: YAML is way less verbose, does not need two backslashes for each backslash and has proper comments.
 In order to have a proper Yaml autocompletion (I know everybody loves the vscode's JSON autocompletion and schema helpers), I recommend to install the Red Hat YAML extension and add the following to your settings:

 ```json
 "yaml.schemas": {